UBIFS FAQ and HOWTO

 modprobe ubi mtd=0

-Now you have the file-system in /mnt/ubifs.
+Now you have the filesystem in /mnt/ubifs.
 Use the following to get rid of it:

 umount /mnt/ubifs